D’Arcy Carden Talks About Her Big Break And ‘The Good Place’

-At 36 years old, D’Arcy Carden was having a difficult time making the transition from improv comedian at Upright Citizens Brigade to full-time actress.
+At 36-years-old, D’Arcy Carden was having a difficult time making the transition from improv comedian at Upright Citizens Brigade to a full-time actress.
 At the time, Carden had appeared in a handful of commercials and played a small role on Broad City, but it wasn’t until she landed two major comedy roles, including the role of Janet on NBC’s The Good Place, that the actress finally felt like she had her big break, according to a report from The Lily News.

 The Good Place outlines what could possibly happen to humans after death.
 In the series, when a person dies, all of their thoughts and deeds are tallied and that score is then used to determine whether they will be granted access to the Good Place or condemned to spend eternity suffering in the Bad Place.
 The series follows a group of humans, Eleanor Shellstrop played by Kristen Bell, Chidi played by William Jackson Harper, Tahani played by Jameela Jamil, and Jason played by Manny Jacinto, along with their friendly demon host Michael played by Ted Danson, and Carden’s Janet, a highly-sophisticated A.I. neighborhood guide.